vtortola/NLog.Contrib.Targets.WebSocketServer/README.md

 # NLog.Targets.WebSocketServer

-Watch your log from multiple servers in real-time with minimal effort.
-Merge log outputs from multiple servers in real subscribe to a regular expression and focus in what matters.
+Watch your servers´ logs in real-time with minimal effort.
+Subscribe to a regular expression and focus in what matters.

 NLog.Targets.WebSocketServer is a [NLog target](https://github.com/nlog/nlog/wiki/Targets) that instead of writing on a file, or showing the log on the console, broadcast the log entries through websockets, so web clients can watch the log in real-time.